UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 ### 3. [Refactoring and Modular programming](https://uppmax.github.io/programming_formalisms/modularity/modular/)

-Refactoring and Modular programming : I like how it has a learning outcome for both part's of the programs, one for refactoring and one for modular programming.
+I like how it has a learning outcome for both part's of the programs, one for refactoring and one for modular programming.
 It dosn't have a summary, which is one of the most iportant things.